So-Zo/FA-React/README.md

 ## ✨ What Makes FanArcs Special?

-Ever wondered who would win in a fight between your favorite anime character and that epic superhero?
-Or spotted mind-blowing connections between different series that you're dying to share?
-FanArcs is your new home for all things fandom!

-## What Makes FanArcs Special? 🤔

 Tired of jumping between different fan sites and wikis?
 We get it!
 FanArcs brings everything you love into one awesome space:

 - **Connect the Dots**: Discover mind-blowing links between your favorite universes